drfleming0227/Redfish-Tools/README.md

 ## Installation

-To use the Redfish-Tools tools:
+To use the tools in the Redfish-Tools respository:

 1. Clone the `Redfish-Tools` repository: